R2HCAI/r2hcai.github.io/readme.md

 # HCAI-AAAI

-Website for Human Centric AI Workshop.
-Please see our website at: https://hcai-workshop.github.io/
+Website for Representation learning for Responsible Human-Centric AI Workshop.
+Please see our website at: https://r2hcai.github.io/